-- (1) S0-S4 if and only if there exists a salience function σ that generates them; - (2) S0-S5 if and only if the σ that generates it has diminishing sensitivity; and - (3) S0, S1, and S6 if and only if it satisfies S0-S6 if and only if the σ that generates it is HOD.
+- (1) S0-S4 if and only if there exists a salience function σ that generates it; - (2) S0-S5 if and only if the σ that generates it has diminishing sensitivity; and

+(3) S0, S1, and S6 if and only if it satisfies S0-S6 if and only if it is generated by an HOD salience function σ.
 Any HOD salience function generates the same categories.

-This theorem provides a characterization for BGS's salience function.17 It translates the functional form assumptions on the salience function in terms properties on the salience categories.
-The most common specification of the salience function, HOD, satisfies all of the above properties.
-Surprisingly, the result shows that there is a unique category function satisfying these properties.
+The result characterizes categories generated by a salience function.23 It translates the functional form assumptions on the salience function in terms properties of categories.
+The most common specifications of the salience function are all HOD, and so satisfy all of the above properties.
+Surprisingly, the result shows that there is a unique category function satisfying all the properties.
 Hence, any two HOD salience functions lead to exactly the same behavior.